International Institute of Refrigeration: Section B: Thermodynamics, Equipment and Systems

 Commission B2 Refrigerating Equipment participates in many IIR activities aimed at promoting knowledge of refrigeration technologies and their applications worldwide.
-It is a key Commission for most IIR activities synergizing with other Commissions.
+It is a key Commission for most IIR activities, synergising with other Commissions.
 The Commission is very active in various IIR Working Groups on Magnetic Cooling and Refrigeration Safety.

 Section C: Biology and Food Technology

 The activities of Section C deal with the application of refrigeration technologies to life sciences and food sciences.

 Commission C1 Cryobiology, cryomedicine and health products is particularly focused on the application of refrigeration technologies on various branches of medicine: cryosurgery and oncology, cryotherapy, blood, organs and tissue preservation, health products (especially vaccines and thermosensitive preparations).
-On the one hand, the work focusses on the biological and biochemical aspects of the effects of refrigeration on organs, tissues and treated products, and on the other hand on the applied refrigeration techniques and technologies.
+On the one hand, the work focuses on the biological and biochemical aspects of the effects of refrigeration on organs, tissues and treated products, and on the other hand, on the applied refrigeration techniques and technologies.

 Commission C2 food science and engineering is focused more particularly on the application of refrigeration technologies in the area of food sciences: preservation (refrigeration, freezing); hygiene and safety in its microbiological aspect; process (lyophilisation, cryoconcentration, cryoprecipitation, partial or total crystallisation).
 The work focuses on establishing a model for the transfer of heat and matter during refrigeration treatments, on the effects of refrigeration on food products, and on the evolution kinetics of products kept in cold storage.
 The work deals with the impact of the integrity of the cold chain on the quality of food, including in warm climate countries.